GehadSalemFekry/GehadSalemFekry/README.md

 <h1>About Me 📌</h1>

 - 👋 I am Gehad Salem
-- 🔭 I have 1+ year of experince working as a volunteer software engineer with Enactus Alexandria
+- 🔭 I have 1+ year of experience working as a volunteer software engineer with Enactus Alexandria
 - 💻 I worked as on many personal projects with different tech stacks
-- 💁‍♂️ I also worked as a teacher asistant at The American University in Cairo
+- 💁‍♂️ I also worked as a Teacher Assistant at The American University in Cairo
 - 🌱 I am currently improving myself in Competitive Programming and Machine Learning
 - ⚡ Fun fact: Sometimes I LOVE to code 24/7